james-lomax/the-last-compiler/the-last-compiler/sanity-check-spec.md

 ### Language Model

-The program uses the `claude-3-7-sonnet-latest` model via the LangChain ChatAnthropic interface and @simple-chat-chain.md.
-The API key should be stored in a file named `.anthropic_key` in the root directory.
+The program uses the `claude-sonnet` model using the SimpleChat interface in @simple-chat-chain.md.

 Always implement these prompts verbatim, using jinja2 templates.

-### Building spec with context
+### Preprocessing the spec to be context-free

-Use preprocess_spec_context() from @specification-document.md to get the full interface context that will be required to preprocess the spec into a context-free spec, which contains all the information required to implement the module.
+Use preprocess_spec_context() from @specification-document.md to preprocess the spec into a context-free spec, which contains all the information required to implement the module.

-Re-render this new spec with context into an intermediate file at `slop/module-name.no-context.md`.
+Re-render this new spec context-free spec into an intermediate file at `tlc/module-name.no-context.md`.

 ### System prompt